What are BTUs? How to calculate them?

 1. Calculate the area of the room in square feet.

-2. Multiply this surface area by 25 if the room is well insulated, or by 30 if it is less well insulated.
+2. Multiply this area by 25 if the room is well insulated, or by 30 if it is less well insulated.

-3. Add 1,000 BTU per occupant of the room.
+3. Add 1,000 BTUs per room occupant.

 For cooling: